A Guide to the 17 Parks in Ocean City - OceanCity.com

 Ocean City’s South End • Crabbing/Fishing • Exhibits

 We’ll start at the southernmost end of Ocean City and work our way north.
-The Inlet Park consists of a Boardwalk perfect for fishing off, as well as benches, binoculars and signs with fun facts about Assateague Island (look through the binoculars on a clear day and you’ll see straight to it).
-Crabbing are fishing are welcome here, and on a quiet day, your only companion might be the “Inlet Indian” totem pole.
+The Inlet Park consists of a Boardwalk perfect for fishing, as well as benches, binoculars and signs with fun facts about Assateague Island (look through the binoculars on a clear day and you’ll see straight to it.)
+Crabbing and fishing are welcome here, and on a quiet day, your only companion might be the “Inlet Indian” totem pole.
+(Make sure you get any necessary permits from DNR)

 2. Sunset Park